 Loss aversion bias derives from the prospect theory.
 Humans have a funny way of evaluating their gains and losses, along with comparing their perceived meanings against each other.
 For example, when considering our options before making a choice, we are more willing to give preference to a lower possible loss over a higher possible reward.
 Fear is a much more powerful motivator than greed.
 In practice, a trader with a loss bias is more akin to cutting profits when they are still low, while allowing bigger drawdowns.

-You might consider this example as a point of reference if you start to doubt yourself.
-Dr. Alexander Elder in one of his lectures told a story about an old friend of his, a private trader who was inconsistent and experienced periods of wins and losses alike.
+You might want to consider the following example as a point of reference if you start to doubt yourself: Dr. Alexander Elder, in one of his lectures spoke about a story of an old friend of his, a private trader who was inconsistent and experienced periods of wins and losses alike.
 In a couple of years this trader's name ended up on the US list of top money managers.
 When Elder asked ''How, what changed?'', the trader said, ''I am using the same trading strategy that I always have''. ''What changed is that I stopped trading against myself and my strategy''.